romeerez/orchid-orm/docs/src/guide/query-methods.md

 [//]: # 'has JSDoc'

-`.get` returns a single value, adds `LIMIT 1` to the query, and accepts a column name or a raw expression.
+`.get` returns a single value, adds `LIMIT 1` to the query, and accepts a column name or a raw SQL expression.

 `get` throws a `NotFoundError` when not found, and `getOptional` returns `undefined`.